Marbled sculpin: Distribution

 HUC8 watershed-level range map of the three marbled sculpin subspecies.
 Made by Harrison Morrow using ESRI ArcGIS Pro, based on data from Moyle (2002).

 Moyle states that the lower Klamath marbled sculpin occurs in the mainstem Klamath River and its tributaries from the Trinity River confluence up to Iron Gate Dam, and that the upper Klamath marbled sculpin inhabits the watershed upstream of Klamath Falls.
 However, it is likely that this species has also been present in tributaries to the Klamath River between Iron Gate Dam and Klamath Falls.
 With the removal of four Klamath dams in 2024, populations downstream of the Iron Gate Dam site will now be connected to further upstream populations for the first time since 1918.
 Surveys of the Lost River watershed in the upper Klamath basin found marbled sculpin to only be occupying a few small headwater streams.
 Bigeye marbled sculpin are found in the lower Pit River watershed, including tributaries such as Hat Creek, Burney Creek and the Fall River.

 Habitat preference

 Bigeye marbled sculpin prefer run or pool habitat, with fine substrate capable of supporting aquatic plants.
 They are often found in deeper areas of a habitat next to cover features such as aquatic vegetation.
-A study of the thermal tolerances of the three species found that C.k. macrops preferred temperatures ranging from 11.1 to 14.7°C, and extended exposure to temperatures above 25°C was shown to be lethal.
-Regarding C.k. klamathensis, a study of habitat use in Oregon streams found these marbled sculpins to be most abundant in streams where summer temperatures ranged from 15-20°C, substrates were coarse, and channel widths were greater than 10 meters.
+A study of the thermal tolerances of the three species found that C.k. macrops preferred temperatures ranging from 11.1 to 14.7 °C, and extended exposure to temperatures above 25 °C was shown to be lethal.
+Regarding C.k. klamathensis, a study of habitat use in Oregon streams found these marbled sculpins to be most abundant in streams where summer temperatures ranged from 15-20 °C, substrates were coarse, and channel widths were greater than 10 m.
 Much less is known about the lower Klamath marbled sculpin's habitat use, although they are regularly found in deep, constructed pool habitats in tributaries to the Scott River.